top of page

 Recovery Update Management

 Recovery-focused updates occupy a unique position with mandatory manual approvals.
-This category connects to Windows recovery frameworks and remediation systems, enabling administrators to deploy urgent fixes or recover problematic devices remotely.
+This category connects to Windows recovery frameworks and remediation systems.
+It enables administrators to deploy urgent fixes or recover problematic devices remotely.

-Reporting capabilities track recovery-specific metrics including affected device counts, successful remediation statistics, active recovery operations, boot failure states, recovery status, target versions, release timelines, and policy assignments.
+Reporting capabilities track recovery-specific metrics.
+These include affected device counts, successful remediation statistics, active recovery operations, boot failure states, recovery status, target versions, release timelines, and policy assignments.

 System Requirements